lukee910/obsidian-eth-etc/MSc/Concepts of OOP/Bytecode Verification/Bytecode Verification via Type Inference.md

 ## Multiple Predecessors
 Motivation: Jumps may lead to joins in control flow.
 Instructions have several predecessors.
 ![[Smallest Common Supertype Example.png]]
+## Handling Multiple Subtyping
+Interfaces make things complicated.

+Solution: Ignore interfaces in the JVM, just take the smallest common supertype class of each.
+Treat interfaces as object.

+Problem: Runtime check necessary when invoking methods on an interface, since there is no type available.